ConYel/my_site_two/README.md

 But we are living in a sceptical and, if I may use the phrase, a thought-tormented age: and sometimes I fear that this new generation, educated or hyper-educated as it is, will lack those qualities of humanity, of hospitality, of kindly humour which belonged to an older day.
 ― James Joyce

+A wise man speaks because he has something to say; a fool because he has to say something.
+― Plato